 EXAMPLE 1: Penalty Notice Not Required

-the CR documents the file that the recipient was personally notified of the decision.
+After the interview, the CS documents the file that the recipient was personally notified

 EXAMPLE 2: Penalty Notice Required

-Same as Example 1 except that when the CR explains the decision to
+Same as Example 1 except that when the CS explains the decision to

 Ms. Miller, she requests the decision in writing.
-The CR sends a penalty notice to
+The CS sends a penalty notice to

 Ms. Miller and places copies in the file.